nestauk/nesta_ds_utils/CONTRIBUTING.md

 7. Create a new branch corresponding to the issue: `git checkout -b [ISSUE NUMBER]_[BRIEF DESCRIPTION]` (ex: 10_fix_docstrings)
 8. Add new functions to corresponding modules, or new modules if feature doesn't fit within existing modules
 9. Add tests for any new functions to corresponding test module located within tests folder
-10. Update documentation within `nesta_ds_utils/docs/source`
+10. Update documentation within `nesta_ds_utils/docs/source`:

     - If just adding a new feature to an existing module modify the .rst files corresponding to the module and tests that you modified
     - If adding a new module, add new .rst files for your module and test module, modify index.rst to include your modules, and modify conf.py to import your modules

-      **all of your functions must have properly formatted docstrings (we are using [Google](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) format) to be picked up by the documentation**
+      **All of your functions must have properly formatted docstrings (we are using [Google](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) format) to be picked up by the documentation**

 11. Open a PR and commit your changes to the branch you created
 12. Push your changes to your branch and ensure that all tests ran successfully